- Employment Law Guide

 Relation to State, Local, and Other Federal Laws

-Federal black lung benefits are offset by state workers' compensation benefits for the same disease.
-If state black lung benefits are less than Federal black lung benefits, the Federal black lung program covers the difference.
-Social Security disability benefits are also reduced by the amount of black lung benefits received.
+Federal black lung benefits are offset by state or other federal workers’ compensation benefits for total or partial disability or death due to pneumoconiosis.
+If state or other federal black lung workers’ compensation benefits are less than federal black lung benefits, the federal black lung program covers the difference.
+Social Security disability benefits are also reduced by the amount of federal black lung benefits received.

 Compliance Assistance Available